 It was against this background that the Four Wheel Drive Club members initiated actions to maintain their access to public land.

-On March 20th 1972, a meeting was held between the Victorian Minister for Lands, Mr. Bill Borthwick and representatives of the Cross Country Jeep Club (CCJC) and the Land Rover Owners Club of Victoria (LROC) to discuss the growing problem of track closures.
-Four Wheel Drive (4wd) delegates to the meeting were Mike McCormick (CCJC), Bevan Fenner (LROC/CCJC), Alex Flack (LROC/CCJC).
+On March 20th 1972, the first meeting was held between the then Minister for Lands, Mr Bill Borthwick and representatives of the Cross Country Jeep Club (CCJC) and the Land Rover Owners Club of Victoria (LROC) to discuss the growing problem of track closures.
+Four Wheel Drive (4WD) delegates to the meeting were Mike McCormick (CCJC), Bevan Fenner (LROC/CCJC), Alex Flack (LROC/CCJC).

-A public meeting to launch the State Association "FORV" (Federation of Off Road Vehicles) was held at the Malvern Town Hall on 27th February 1974.
-The meeting endorsed a Mission as: "The promotion, defence and support of all owners of Off Road type recreational vehicles, in the common interest and enjoyment gained from their operation in all areas".
+A public meeting to launch FORV was held at the Malvern Town Hall on 27th February 1974, about 400 people attended.
+The objectives of FORV stated: "The promotion, defence and support of all owners of Off Road type recreational vehicles, in the common interest and enjoyment gained from their operation in all areas".

-On the 8th and 9th February 1975, a meeting of delegates from four wheel drive clubs was held and the Victoria Association of Four Wheel Drive Clubs (VAFWDC) was formed.
-Victor Cattapan was elected as President and the Constitution was adopted.
+On the 8th and 9th February 1975, a meeting of delegates from four wheel drive clubs initiated the formation of the Victoria Association of Four Wheel Drive Clubs (VAFWDC) now known as Four Wheel Drive Victoria.
+By July 1975, the first President, Vic Cattapan was elected and the memorandum and Articles of Association had been produced and adopted.

 Founding members of the Association were: Cross Country Jeep Club, Dandenong Ranges Four Wheel Drive Club, Geelong Four Wheel Drive Club, Gippsland Four Wheel Drive Club, Haflinger Club, Toyota Landcruiser Club, Victorian Four Wheel Drive Club, Victorian Military Vehicle Corps